 Citizenship Washington Focus

-Held nine days in June or July 2018 in Washington, DC.
-2018 dates are: June 15-23 OR July 6-14.
+Held nine days in June or July 2021 in Washington, DC.
 CWF is a 4-H leadership program for high school youth from across the country.
 Participants stay at the National 4-H Conference Center, near Washington, D.C., participating in a week-long program focused toward enriching young people’s lives by providing activities for them which broadens their appreciation and respect for themselves and others in their world.
 The week consists of participatory workshops, speakers, committee work, field trips and social events.
-Qualifications: be in grades 10–12 by 10/1/18 and have attended 4-H & Youth Conference or Superior Days.
+Qualifications: be in grades 10–12 by 10/1/20 and have attended 4-H & Youth Conference or Superior Days.
 Total cost for the trip is approximately $1,400 with the Adult Leaders Association paying the full cost.
-Delegates are required to attend an audioconference orientation session.
+Delegates are required to attend an audio conference orientation session.
 Learn more about CWF.

 National 4-H Congress

 Held November 26-30, 2021 in Atlanta, GA.
 About 1300 youth from across the nation attend this quality, educational and cross-cultural experience designed to address the needs and issues of youth.
 The program combines plenary sessions, seminars, discussion groups, and a service learning experience.
 Qualifications: be in grades 10–12 at time of selection and have attended CWF.
 Maximum age of 18 as of January in year of travel.
 Trip cost is approximately $1,200 with the Adult Leaders Association paying the full cost.
 Learn more about National 4-H Congress.